Introduction: Vision Science Graduate Program

-Based on prior coursework taken for credit, professional training and experiences, or current memorandum of understanding between an educational/research institution and Pacific University, students may apply for course substitution or course waiver in place of a required course.
-A maximum of one-third of the course credit requirement for the degree (based upon entrance category) may be satisfied by course substitution or waiver.
+Based on prior coursework taken for credit, professional training and experiences, or current memorandum of understanding between an educational/research institution and Pacific University, students may apply for a course substitution or course waiver in place of a required course.
+A maximum of one-third of the course credit requirement for the degree may be satisfied by course substitution or waiver.
 Exceptions may be made by the VSG Committee.
-Application for credit substitution and waiver will be reviewed on a course-by-course basis and must be approved by the Associate Dean of Academic Programs, Director of the VSG Program, and the course instructor(s).
+Application for a course substitution and waiver must be submitted to the Director of the VSG Program, and be approved by the Dean of Academic Programs.

 - Course Substitution (Credit Transfer)

-Graduate-level courses taken previously at Pacific University or at another regionally accredited institution may be used to substitute for a similar required course.
+Graduate-level courses taken previously at Pacific University or another regionally accredited institution may be used to substitute for a similarly required course.
 Application for credit substitution or transfer will be reviewed on a course by course basis, and must be approved by the Associate Dean of Academic Programs, Director of the VSG Program, and the course instructor(s).
-To be considered, courses must have been taken within the past five years, cover content comparable to a required course, have been passed with a grade of B or better (“pass” grade is not eligible).
+To be considered, courses must have been taken within the past five years, cover content comparable to a required course, have been passed with a grade of B or better (“pass” grade is not eligible), and not have been applied toward another degree.
 Credit is applied toward the VSG degree, although the grade earned in the transferred course does not appear on the Pacific transcript nor is included in the calculation of the student’s GPA.

 - Course Waiver

-If the requirements of a course are shown to have been met through non-credit-bearing activities (e.g., a certificate for passing a standardized exam) or earlier coursework for another degree, a student may petition for to have that course requirement waived.
-If granted, the petition typically will not reduce the overall number of credits required for the degree, but will allow a student to take other coursework as replacement for the required course.
-Official documentation is required (e.g., certificate, license, transcripts and syllabus, etc.) at the time of application for waiver.
+If the requirements of a course are shown to have been met through non-credit-bearing activities (e.g., a certificate for passing a standardized exam) or earlier coursework for another degree, a student may petition to have that course requirement waived.
+If granted, the petition typically will not reduce the overall number of credits required for the degree, but will allow a student to take other coursework as a replacement for the required course.
+The official documentation is required (e.g., certificate, license, transcripts and syllabus, etc.) at the time of application for the waiver.

-All work for the PdD must be completed with seven years of matriculation.
+All work for the PhD must be completed with seven years of matriculation.
 All work for the MS must be completed within five years of matriculation.

 All students are required to maintain good academic progress, judged by meeting the following criteria and timely completion of degree requirements: